To content

 Open Theses

 On this page you find open theses to be supervised by the Chair of Economic and Social Statistics.
+Other possible topics for theses can be discussed directly with the corresponding supervisors.

 Now- and forecasting are important components in answering econometric questions.
 At DoCMA (Dortmund Center for Data-based Media Analysis), two indices, UPI (uncertainty perception indicator) and IPI (inflation perception indicator), were developed to measure the presence of uncertainty and inflation reporting in German newspapers, partitioned by different topics.